 Real Dutch theater is located in St. Baafsplein, between the cathedral, the Belfort, and the town hall is the seat of the Ghent Municipal Theater.

 - Do you want a private tour? check this link

 Belfort Tower of Ghent

-The bell towers are civil towers; that is, they are not part of any church, nor are they religious.
+The bell towers are civil towers; they are not part of any church, nor are they religious.

-The Belfort of Ghent is a UNESCO World Heritage Site and a symbol of the city’s independence.
+The Belfort of Ghent is a UNESCO World Heritage Site symbol of the city’s independence.